AnasNadeem/Gmail-API-Automation/Readme.md

 ├───requirements.txt
 ├───README.md
 ```
+Please update Postgres credentials in constants.py file as per your local setup.

 Functions of first_script:
 1. Initialize the gmail api and db
 2. Fetch the emails from the inbox